yousefelassal/quote-cron/README.md

 > Life is a travelling to the edge of knowledge, then a leap taken.

 > Think in the morning.
 Act in the noon.
 Eat in the evening.
 Sleep in the night.

+> Results!
+Why, man, I have gotten a lot of results.
+I know several thousand things that won't work.